 The quick answer

-In most cases liquidation lasts just one year.
+In most cases a liquidation lasts just one year.

 In the meantime if the liquidator starts to accumulate surplus funds he should pay an interim dividend.